Report A Violation

 - Forging, falsifying, or misusing University documents, records, etc;

 - Violating other University policies that are designed to ensure academic integrity, etc,;

 - Assisting or aiding another to engage in acts of academic dishonesty.

 Instructors who report suspected academic dishonesty should issue the accused student(s) a "grade of "IN", or "Incomplete" for the course in question.
-The Dean of Students office will contact the Registrar's Office and have the incomplete grade changed to "NG" until the case has been resolved.
-Instructors must report the suspected violation to the Dean of Students office.
+The Center for Student Rights and Responsibilities will contact the Registrar's Office and have the incomplete grade changed to "NG" until the case has been resolved.
+Instructors must report the suspected violation to the Center for Student Rights and Responsibilities.

 Report a Violation of Non-Academic Misconduct